Accelerated M.S. Program

 You'll develop both social and technological skills and graduate with hands-on experience that blends behavioral, psychological, cultural and philosophical perspectives.

 Eager Information Science and Technology majors wanting to begin a graduate program while an undergraduate can apply to the program in their junior year.
 You must have an excellent academic record and the ability to balance an intense program of study.

 In order to be admitted the graduate college as a fast-track Master’s student, you must have earned 90 units and have a 3.3.
 GPA.
 Students may APPLY once they have 75 completed units, but cannot be admitted to enroll in graduate courses without 90.

 Plan of Study

 Fast-track Master’s students are required to take ISTA 350 as part of their “Intensive Computing” requirement for their undergraduate degree.
-Additionally, you are also required to take two of: ISTA 311, ISTA 331, MATH 129, and MATH 313 towards your “Intensive Computing” requirement.
+Additionally, you are also required to take two of: ISTA 311, ISTA 331, MATH 129, or MATH 313 towards your “Intensive Computing” requirement.